 The airlines have specially trained complaint resolution officials, or CROs, in every airport to meet the needs and concerns of passengers with disabilities.
 These employees are responsible for ensuring that policies and procedures are properly implemented.
 They are available to address your questions or concerns.

 Your input is useful to us.
-If you have comments or suggestions, please contact us online at: email@example.com or by mail at: ADA Coordinator, P.O.
+If you have comments or suggestions, please contact us by email at: firstname.lastname@example.org or by mail at: ADA Coordinator, P.O.
 Box 145550, Salt Lake City, Utah 84114-5550.